 3. A quality hard anodized frypan is essential

-You will need a quality non-stick frypan to avoid potato slices stick to the pan and help caramelization.
+You will need a quality non-stick frypan to avoid potato slices sticking to the pan and helping caramelize.

 I have tried different non-stick pans.
 For the healthy ones I tried, some do not perform the non-stick function.
-Others do not stand well with the high heat during the cooking process.
+Others do not stand well to the high heat during the cooking process.

 I finally came across this hard-anodized frypan set, and I am impressed by its performance.
 It is truly non-stick and holds up the heat very well.

 This pan becomes an essential item for me to cook items such as Pancakes or Whole Wheat Crepes.
 When cooking food such as Kung Pao Chicken, Beef Stir-Fry, or Mongolian Beef, this pan helps me use way less oil and helps move food items around even in the presence of starch and brown the meat nicely.
 Arrowroot flour is my go-to healthy starch which plays an important role in the sauce for these well-liked dishes.

 4. Maintain medium heat level and spread out potatoes into flat piles

 Heat the pan first is one of my basic general cooking philosophies.
 I heat the pan for 1-2 minutes at medium heat level in all applicable recipes.
 The pan should be hot enough before adding oil for health and better cooking reasons.

 Add potatoes slices from the mixing bowl to the pan and then spread out into flat piles, leaving some spaces in between.
 This will ensure even & better cooking.
 Spaces also make later flipping easier.